Emergency Medical Technology (EMT)

-EMT(1)s are the backbone of the Emergency Medical Services (EMS) system throughout the nation, helping to reduce injury severity and death at the scene of an accident or sudden illness and during transportation to a medical facility.
+EMT(1) certificate holders are the backbone of the Emergency Medical Services (EMS) system throughout the nation, helping to reduce injury severity and death both as first responders and during transportation to a medical facility.

-Folsom Lake College's Emergency Medical Technology 100 course is designed to provide the student with the skills and knowledge to apply for certification as an Emergency Medical Technician(1) and is approved by the Sacramento County Health Department, Division of Emergency Medical Services, the certifying agency for Sacramento County.
+Folsom Lake College's EMT 100 course is designed to provide the student with the skills and knowledge to apply for certification as an Emergency Medical Technician(1) and is approved by the Sacramento County and El Dorado County Health Departments, the certifying agencies for the Sacramento Region.
 This certification is mandatory for all personnel who wish to pursue a career working on an ambulance.
 EMT(1) certification is also a pre-employment requirement for many fire departments.
 Together with varying levels of actual on-the-job experience, it is often required for admission to Paramedic training programs throughout the state.

 With additional training:

 - Hands-on experience provided in administering proper emergency medical care.

 - Hospital Emergency Room observation time and opportunities to "ride along" in ambulances.